 About a 15-minute walk away from Sao Bento, you’ll find yourself at the Igrejo de Santo Ildefonso, one of the most photographed churches in Porto!

-Along the way, depending on which route you take, you’ll pass by either city hall (it’s beautiful) or the (theoretical) Mercado do Bohlao, which has unfortunately been closed and set up in a temporary location for years.
+Along the way, depending on which route you take, you’ll pass by either city hall (it’s beautiful) or the newly reopened Mercado do Bolhão (which is definitely worth a quick look inside if you have time).

 Looking for a great lunch near the Igrejao de Santo Ildefonso?